parisashap/pennymac-stock/README.md

 - No secrets in source code — API key stored as Lambda env var, injected by Terraform
 - Least-privilege IAM — `stock-ingest` has only `dynamodb:PutItem`; `stock-api` has only `dynamodb:Scan` + `dynamodb:GetItem`
-- `.gitignore` excludes `.env`, `*.tfvars`, and all credential files
+- `.gitignore` excludes `.env`, `*.tfvars`, and all other credential files
-- Weekend guard — Lambda skips execution on Saturday/Sunday
+- Weekend guard — Lambda skips execution on Saturday/Sunday because the market is closed on the weekends

 ---

 ## Challenges & Trade-offs

-**Infrastructure was the biggest learning curve.** I hadn't worked with Terraform before and figuring out how to split responsibilities between two Lambda functions — one for ingestion, one for the API — took some trial and error.
-Getting them to work together with the right IAM roles, API Gateway routing, and EventBridge trigger all wired up correctly was the most complex part of the project.

-**Connecting all the pieces.** The hardest part wasn't writing any single component, it was making sure everything talked to each other correctly — Lambda writing to DynamoDB, API Gateway invoking the right handler, CloudFront serving the frontend while API Gateway handled the backend, and GitHub Actions deploying all of it automatically on push.
+A big part of this project was learning Terraform while also learning how to connect the rest of the AWS stack.
+The hardest part was not writing any single component in isolation, but getting Lambda, DynamoDB, API Gateway, EventBridge, S3, CloudFront, and GitHub Actions to work together effortlessly.
+I also learned a lot about infrastructure as code through Terraform.
+One of the biggest benefits was how much easier it became to update and manage the AWS resources as the project changed, rather than manually reconfiguring pieces of the stack.

-**Rate limits on the free tier.** The Massive API rate-limits pretty aggressively.
-The ingestion Lambda adds a 12-second delay between each ticker request and retries on 429s, which means the full run takes around 2 minutes.
-It works within Lambda's timeout but it's not fast — a paid tier or a different data source would fix this.
+One trade-off came from using the free tier of the Massive API.
+The API rate-limits pretty aggressively, so the ingestion Lambda includes a 12-second delay between ticker requests and retries on HTTP 429 responses.
+That keeps the pipeline reliable enough to stay within Lambda's timeout, but it also means a full ingestion run takes roughly two minutes.
+A paid tier or a different market data source would make this much faster.

-**DynamoDB at this scale is simple by design.** One record per trading day means the table stays tiny and a full scan is fine.

-**Beta is computed once, not on every request.** Rather than recalculating beta (covariance over 52 weeks of returns) on every API call, it gets computed during ingestion and stored.
-Keeps the frontend fast and the API stateless.